david-wei-01001/david-wei-01001.github.io/_posts/CNExcerpt.md

 - You can't create a baby in one month by getting nine women pregnant

+- You are lucky that you lie in this country (US) to start with because you got opportunities here that wouldn't exist in much of the world

 ### 2023 Morning

 - New things coming along don't take away the opportunities.
 What gives you opportunities is other people doing dumb things.